RedTurtle/rt.filenotindexed/README.rst

         DISABLE_FILE_INDEXING False

 .. warning::
-    Keep an eye open to this product if it will be pushed to a production environment.
+    Keep an eye open to this product if it will be pushed to a production environment and you are using it only for development purpose.

     While it will disabled in production mode, it will be enabled if you run a debug/emergency instance.

 TODO
 ====